amitsupercomp/MyProject/README.md

 # Calculator App

 # This is copy of Scientific calculator
+#This is For Learning @ Larar Tech
+# New changes added for demonstration.
 A very basic calculator application created with Java **Swing**.

 [![License MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)